PascalUlor/task-schedule-api/README.md

 ### Setup

-Create a `.env` using the `.env.sample` file as a guide, using your local environment variables
+Create a `.env` using the `.env.example` file as a guide, using your local environment variables

 Now run your database migrations and run the application